 You have a lot of options to get to Athens which cover by air, sea, rail, driving and even on foot!

-Athens is pretty compact and very walk-able so most people like to choose a place to stay either in Plaka or around Monastiraki or Syntagma Square’s.
-We also like Psiri which reminds people a lot of Melbourne.
-All of these however are an easy 15-minute stroll between each other so you can’t go wrong.
+Athens is pretty compact and very walkable, so most people like to choose a place to stay either in Plaka or around Monastiraki or Syntagma Square.
+We also like Psiri, which is more Greek and very lively.
+All of these, however, are an easy 15-minute stroll from each other, so you can’t go wrong.

-I also love the new Ergon House which is part of the world-famous delicatessen and restaurant and is the first ‘foodie’ hotel in Athens.
+I also love Ergon House, which is part of the world-famous delicatessen and restaurant and is the first ‘foodie’ hotel in Athens.

-- Day 11 Arrive and explore the inner city areas of Plaka, Syntagma and Monastaraki.
+- Day 11 You can either fly or ferry from Syros to Athens.
+Head to the ancient centre and explore the inner-city areas of Plaka, Syntagma, and Monastiraki.
 Probably some shopping.

-- Day 13 Day trip to Delphi/Olympia/Corinth or the Saronic islands
+- Day 13 Day trip to Delphi/Corinth or the Saronic islands

 - Day 14 Walking food tour of Athens, more shopping and home

-With this itinerary you will spend 2 weeks in Greece visiting 5 islands, and possibly more depending on what day trips you choose from Athens, as well as spending time in and around the fascinating ancient capital.
+With this itinerary, you will spend 2 weeks in Greece visiting 3 islands, and possibly more depending on what day trips you choose from Athens, as well as spending time in and around the fascinating ancient capital.

 You will take in stunning vistas, fascinating historical sites, and information, hang out at beautiful beaches, visit medieval villages and world-class wineries.
 You will see authentic fishing villages, sail on the clearest azure water you’ve ever seen and indulge in some of the best food and nightlife on the planet.